JunhaoSong/cuseistut/source/abs_loc/index.rst

 1. Give an initial source parameters
 *************************************

-The station which records arrival earliest is cloest to the hypocenter, so it is reasonable to start initial location:
+The station which records the earliest arrival is the cloest to the hypocenter, so it is reasonable to be set as initial location:

-1. The same x and y with the cloest station;
+1. The same x and y with the closest station;
 2. Initial depth at 5 km;
 3. Initial origin time 1 sec before the earliest arrival;